SivaTeja60/Neetcode/README.md

 List is not hashable and tuple is hashable
 Tuples are similar to lists but are immutable.

+## Set
+set data structure is referred as Unordered Collections of Unique Elements and that doesn't support operations like indexing or slicing etc.

 ## Sorting a Dictionary
 If we use sorted() function dictionary will return list of keys.